-Home / Articles / Car Insurance / Difference between own damage and zero depreciation car insurance
+Home / Car Insurance / Articles / Difference between own damage and zero depreciation car insurance

 When you set out to buy a car insurance policy, the two most common terms you will hear (or read) are “own damage” and “zero depreciation”.
 These terms define the extent of your policy’s coverage and decide how the claim amount will be calculated.
 Let’s deep dive into what own damage and zero depreciation in car insurance are and how different these two concepts are from each other.